-The Task Force is of the opinion that no action is necessary on Part 1610 at this time, except in connection with possible amendment of Part 1600.
+The Task Force is of the opinion that no action is necessary on Part 1610 at this time.

 45 CFR Part 1611 - Eligibility

 Part 1611 sets forth the requirements relating to determination and documentation of client eligibility.
 The current version of 1611 (a copy of which is attached to this Interim Report) was adopted in 1983.
 There have been two proposed revisions to 1611 published since then, one in 1989 and another in 1995, but neither rulemaking was completed and the proposed rules were each withdrawn.